laro/Cilia/6 .../2 Unfinished Ideas.md

 > **Note**
 > Admittedly, all of this is rather complex.

-For custom symbols, fixity and precedence must be declared explicitly — roughly modelled after [Swift SE-0077](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0077-operator-precedence.md).
-Operator **implementations** use the existing `operator` syntax from the [Operators](/advanced/operators/) chapter.
+For custom operator symbols, fixity and precedence must be declared explicitly.
+Operator precedence is resolved based on a **partial ordering** (roughly as in [Swift SE-0077](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0077-operator-precedence.md)).

-The two main difficulties are:
-- operator precedence (partial ordering via named _precedence groups_, not magic numbers),
-- unary (prefix, postfix) vs. binary (infix) operators.
+If two neighbouring infix operators have precedence groups without a defined relation, the expression requires parentheses.
+Otherwise it is a compile error, e.g. `1 + 2 & 3` is illegal.

 Prefix and infix forms of the same symbol (e.g. `-`) are distinct registrations, as in C++ and Swift.

-**Partial ordering** means, that if two neighbouring infix operators have precedence groups with no defined relation, the expression is a compile error unless parenthesized (e.g. `1 + 2 & 3` is illegal, as in Swift).

 Declaration is in **two separate steps**:

 #### 1. Precedence Groups & Their Ordering

 Named groups replace numeric precedence levels.
-Groups form a **partial** ordering: neighbouring operators without a defined relation require parentheses (compile error otherwise).

 ```
 precedence Multiplication {